New Jersey Car Accident Lawyer

 With soft tissue injuries, you must prove that these injuries have impacted your life.
 If you have missed no work and can continue with your normal activities and exercise, it can be impossible to prove that the injury has caused pain or suffering.
 Also, being treated by a doctor for less than four to six months does not show significant impacts on your life and your claim will most likely be rejected by the New Jersey courts.
-However, working with a car accident lawyer will help increase your chances of winning your case and making sure you have the right items lined up for a strong case.
+However, working with an auto crash accident lawyer will help increase your chances of winning your case and making sure you have the right items lined up for a strong case.

 However, not everyone is subjected to these limits, even if you selected to receive the Lawsuit Threshold.
 If the vehicle that caused your injury is a commercial vehicle, such as a taxi or tractor-trailer, or an out-of-state private passenger vehicle with insurance that does not do business with New Jersey, the Lawsuit Threshold will not apply.
 Also, New Jersey Transit buses do not carry Personal Injury Protection insurance, but privately-owned buses do.
-A car accident lawyer can assist in determining if the Lawsuit Threshold applies to your case.
+A New Jersey car accident attorney can assist in determining if the Lawsuit Threshold applies to your case.